ufcg-lsd/arrebol-deprecated/README.md

     requirements : Glue2RAM >= 1024 AND Glue2CloudComputeManagerID==memberOne
     task:  mytask

 As we mentioned before, all sub-clauses of a job clause are optional.
 If the label sub-clause does not exist in the jdf, an internal job id is used to identify it.
 If there is no requirements sub-clause, the Broker assumes that all worker nodes in your grid are able to run the tasks of your job.
+If there is no sched subclause, all paths are seen as absolute

 Besides label and requirements sub-clauses, you may define default descriptions for all tasks of a job.
 This is further explained below.